ADA-GWU/3-concurrency-riadabduragimov/README.md

 ## Multi-threaded Processing in `Main.java` using `ExecutorService`

-In this project, I have implemented multi-threaded image processing in **Main.java** using Java's `ExecutorService` to achieve parallel processing of image blocks.
+I have implemented multi-threaded image processing in **Main.java** using Java's `ExecutorService` to achieve parallel processing of image blocks.
 This approach allows the program to process multiple blocks concurrently, taking advantage of multiple CPU cores to significantly speed up the image processing.

 ### ExecutorService Overview:
 - **ExecutorService** is a higher-level API in Java that manages and controls a pool of threads, providing an efficient way to handle concurrent tasks.
 In this project, I have used `ExecutorService` to submit image blocks for parallel processing.